Salatiga: History

 The official birth date of Salatiga is 24 July 750 A.D. (the 31st date and 4th year of the Saka calendar).
 The scroll Monolith of Plumpungan (Prasasti Plumpungan in Sanskrit) by King Bhanu, declares May you be happy!
 All the people ("Srir = astu swasti prajabhyah") and designated village of Hampran (Desa Hampran) a Perdikan village (Desa Perdikan, meaning a tax-free village). "Çrirastuswasti Prajabyah" is the official motto of Salatiga as written in the government seal.

 In 1746, the Dutch East India Company (Vereenigde Oost-Indische Compagnie, VOC) built De Hersteller fort in Salatiga because Salatiga was strategically located at the intersection between Semarang, Surakarta and Magelang.

 On 1 July 1917 the village of Salatiga was designated as a stads gemeente or small town by the Dutch East Indies government.
 In the colonial era, Salatiga was stratified by race.
 The Europeans lived near the city centre, at the Toentangscheweg (Toentang Road) leading to Semarang and also near to Dutch plantations in the Salatiga Afdeling.
 The Chinese were based near the trading centre, the Kalicacing Market, at the Soloscheweg (Solo Road).
 Native people were bound to live outside the European and Chinese communities.
 The education system was divided accordingly, with different schools for the Europeans, the Chinese and the natives.
 Salatiga was led by a burgermeester (mayor), assisted by College van Burgermeester en Wethouders.
 There was a legislative body, the Stadsgemeenteraad; however, its membership was not proportional, with 8 seats for the Europeans, 1 seat for the Chinese, and only 2 seats for the natives who form the majority of the people.
 The economy of Salatiga was hampered by the world economic depression of the 1930s.
 To reduce the city's spending the salaries of government officials were cut by up to 15%.
 Salatiga had an important economic role as a hinterland to Semarang, providing agricultural products like coffee, rubber, cacao, cotton, spices, tobacco, wheat and vegetables to Semarang to be processed.

 Supported by geographical factors, its mostly mild climate and its luxurious buildings with Indies architecture, Salatiga's beauty was well known during the Dutch colonisation, even it was called De Schoonste Stad van Midden-Java (The Most Beautiful City in Central Java).

 Administration

-Before 1992, Salatiga is divided into one district (kecamatan), the Salatiga District.
+Before 1992, Salatiga comprised a single administrative district (kecamatan), the Salatiga District.
 According to Government Regulation No. 69 of 1992, 13 villages from Semarang Regency were moved into Salatiga, and Salatiga District was dissolved.
 There are now four districts: Argomulyo, Tingkir, Sidomukti, and Sidorejo.
-These are tabulated below with their population at the 2010 Census and 2020 Census.
-The table also includes the numbers of urban villages (kelurahan) within each district and its post codes.
+These are tabulated below with their population at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centes, the number of administrative villages (all classed as urban kelurahan) within each district, and its post codes.

 Bordering Salatiga are the following districts of Semarang Regency: